 Starting to have tradespeople back in your home – FAQs

-Now that lockdown in the UK is beginning to lift, many people are starting to think about home improvements.
+Now that lockdown in the UK is beginning to lift (again), and with summer around the corner, many people are starting to think about home improvements.
 But the question we’ve had is, what tradespeople can you have in your home and how do you do it safely?
 We’ve answered some of our most frequently asked questions.

 Am I allowed tradespeople back in my home?

 Yes, for months now tradespeople have been encouraged to return to work.
 Contractors, like Broadoak, have been working safely for the past few weeks in peoples homes.

 Are there any exceptions?